Before you Start

 Hidden layers are a big contributor to memory usage.
 This is because Figma needs to store and render information about those layers even when they're not visible.

-In the example below, we created a button component set without using boolean properties.
-It includes two variants to represent the button's two states: with icon and no icon.
-This design system has a total of seven layers (one component set layer, two variant layers, and four nested layers).
+This component has a total of seven layers (one component set layer, two variant layers, and four nested layers).

 Large component or variant libraries